SpeechCARE/SpeechDETECT-Toolkit/README.md

 # Access grouped results for a specific file
 file1_grouped_features = grouped_results["path/to/file1.wav"]
 voice_quality_features = file1_grouped_features.get("Voice Quality/Perturbation", {})

+# Process multiple files and save each to its own CSV file
+extractor.extract_features(
+    audio_files,
+    features_to_calculate=["frequency", "voice_quality", "intensity"],
+    output_dir="path/to/output_folder"  # Each file will get its own CSV with the same filename )
 ```

 ## Available Feature Types